Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 An ulcer is a breakdown of tissue on the inside of the stomach or small intestine.
 This causes a sore to form.
-An ulcer can form in the stomach (a gastric ulcer).
-Or one can form in the first part of the small intestine (a duodenal ulcer).
-In children, ulcers are often caused by an infection with bacteria (such as Helicobacter pylori.
+An ulcer can form in the stomach.
+This is called a gastric ulcer.
+Or one can form in the first part of the small intestine.
+This is called a duodenal ulcer.
+In children, ulcers are often caused by an infection with bacteria, such as Helicobacter pylori.
 Or they may be caused by certain medicines such as NSAIDs.
 They may also be caused by an increase in stomach acid.

 Common symptoms of a gastric or duodenal ulcer include:

-Burning, cramping, or hungerlike pain in your child’s stomach area.
+Burning, cramping, or pain that feels like hunger in the belly.
 This often happens 1 to 3 hours after a meal, or in the middle of the night.

-Pain that gets either better or worse with eating.
+Pain that gets better or worse with eating

 Nausea or vomiting